Blackjack Strategy - Basic & Advanced

 Blackjack is a game which is known for its simplicity, but it’s not without a few quirks and lesser-known rules.
 The following list gives an overview of the basic rules of the game.
 Get to grips with these and you’ll know how to play blackjack.

 If you're after some more advanced rules of the game, why not check out our how to play page?
-After all, a developing a good strategy always starts with a comprehensive understanding of how the game works.
+After all, developing a good strategy always starts with a comprehensive understanding of how the game works.
+Less time?
+Then check out our quick blackjack tips guide.

 Understanding Card Values